link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/_index.md

 ```

 Each peer is responsible for managing a portion of the database.
-Even if some of them go down, only the respective shards become unavailable—
+Even if some of them go down, only the respective shards become unavailable,
 while the rest of the system remains fully functional.

 Importantly, we are **not** splitting the database into large storage blocks and distributing them across servers.
-Instead, each **individual record** is assigned to a peer based on its **unique key**.
+Instead, a more granular approach is used: each individual record is assigned to a peer based on its **unique key** and a **mapper function**.

-A hash function is typically used to map record keys to specific servers.

 For example, consider a set of user records identified by `userId` (an integer):

-- Suppose the system has three servers, with `serverId` values from 0 to 2.
+- Suppose the system has three servers, with `serverId` values from `0 to 2`.
-- The mapper function is defined as: `ownerServerId = userId % numberOfServers (3)`.
+- The mapper function is defined as: `ownerServerId = userId % numberOfServers(3)`.

 ```d2
 grid-columns: 1